 If your injury significantly impacts your ability to work, you may also fight for compensation for diminished earning capacity.

-The Montana spinal cord injury lawyer attorneys of Odegaard Kovacich Snipes have helped many accident victims get compensation for spinal cord injuries in the Billings, Helena and Great Falls, Montana, area.
+The Montana spinal cord injury lawyer lawyers of Odegaard Kovacich Snipes have helped many accident victims get compensation for spinal cord injuries in the Billings, Helena and Great Falls, Montana, area.
 Call for a free consultation today and put our experience to work for you.
-You don't have to face this trial alone; our attorneys understand the law and will work to get you the treatment you deserve.
+You don't have to face this trial alone; our lawyers understand the law and will work to get you the treatment you deserve.

 It is critical that you work with an attorney who has the experience, knowledge, and skill to handle cases involving both commercial and personal vehicle accidents.
 And, it is critical you hire an attorney who knows, thoroughly, the injury laws in Montana.

 We are proud to have represeneted some of the best clients and get their life back.
 See what our clients have to say!Client Testimonials

 Must read and featured news and legal insights from Odegaard Kovacich Snipes.

 How does the Slick Streets Policy Affect You When You Are in a Car Accident?

 As snow continues to pile up in Montana, so does the number of car accidents.
 What is the Slick Streets Policy and what does this mean for you when you're in an accident?